Semantic-Aware Logical Reasoning via a Semiotic Framework: Experiment

-In contrast, RepublicQA shows a different pattern.
-When the natural language input is removed and only FOL is retained, the accuracy declines substantially from 82.50 to 55.50.
-Removing FOL leads to a smaller drop to 71.00.
-This suggests that RepublicQA relies more heavily on the rich semantic information embedded in natural language.
-As a multi-semantic benchmark grounded in philosophical discourse, it includes contextual nuances such as implicit assumptions, shifting definitions, and pragmatic dependencies, which are not fully captured by symbolic logic alone.
+\textbf{(2) RepublicQA relies more heavily on natural language semantics.} When natural language input is removed and only FOL is provided, accuracy decreases substantially \(82.50 \rightarrow 55.50\), whereas removing FOL leads to a smaller drop to 71.00.
+This reflects RepublicQA's higher semantic complexity, which arises from implicit assumptions, shifting definitions, and pragmatic dependencies embedded in philosophical discourse that are not fully recoverable through symbolic logic alone.

-Nevertheless, the best performance on RepublicQA is still achieved when both modalities are used (82.50), confirming that \textbf{FOL contributes essential symbolic constraints even in semantically complex scenarios}.
-Taken together, these results demonstrate that natural language enhances interpretability and contextual understanding, while FOL ensures inferential precision.
-Their integration enables more accurate and robust reasoning across a wide range of tasks.
+\textbf{(3) Best performance emerges from integrating both modalities.} The highest performance across all five datasets is obtained only when both modalities are used, confirming that FOL provides essential symbolic constraints even in semantically complex settings.
+Overall, natural language contributes interpretability and contextual grounding, while FOL ensures inferential precision; their integration supports more accurate and robust reasoning across diverse tasks.

 \paragraph{Q3: Impact on Computational Efficiency.} We measure per-sample processing time under various ablation settings on RepublicQA.
 As shown in Figure~\ref{fig:time_efficiency}, removing planning achieves the largest speedup (-37.1\%), reflecting the cost of orchestrating multi-step reasoning.
 Excluding FOL (woFOL) also reduces processing time by 35.4\%, highlighting the overhead of symbolic deduction.
 Smaller reductions are observed when removing natural language statements (-15.5\%) or reflective verification (-9.5\%).
 Similar trends hold for ProofWriter, FOLIO and ProverQA, with planning and FOL as the main bottlenecks.
 For ProverQA, runtime is instead dominated by reasoning chain length, as removing FOL or statements has little effect.